Infineon/mtb-example-pmg1-usbpd-sink-capsense/README.md

 ## Design and implementation

-PMG1 MCU devices support a USBPD block which integrates Type-C terminations, comparators, and the Power Delivery transceiver required to detect the attachment of a partner device and negotiate power contracts with it.
+EZ-PD&trade; PMG1 MCU devices support a USBPD block which integrates Type-C terminations, comparators, and the power delivery transceiver required to detect the attachment of a partner device and negotiate power contracts with it.

 On reset, the USBPD block is initialized with the following settings: